English Language Development Program

 As used here, the term "program" refers to planned English language development instruction by a qualified ESL teacher, and adaptations/modifications in the delivery of content instruction and assessments by all teachers based on students’ language proficiency levels and the Pennsylvania English Language Development Standards (PA ELDS) Framework for ELs as well as the Pennsylvania academic standards.

-Contact the English Language Development teacher at your child's school or Director of Elementary Teaching & Learning Dr. Shawn Dutkiewicz.
+Contact the English Language Development teacher at your child's school or Assistant to the Superintendent, Teaching & Learning Dr. Shawn Dutkiewicz.

 ACCESS for ELLs Assessment

 ACCESS for ELLs is an English language proficiency test that measures

 - The ACCESS for ELLs is a state mandated assessment for all students

 who are identified as English Learners (ELLs).
 ELLs take an English language proficiency test every year.

 - Testing helps teachers understand whether students have the language skills they need to fully participate in the classroom.
 Your child’s teachers use ACCESS for ELLs test scores as they decide how best to teach your child.